ChadSexington/Assassination/README.md

 - config/application.yml
   - This contains the globabl configuration
     - project_name: This is used in several places throughout the views, including the brand in the navbar and many of the welcome pages.
-    - admin_password: This is temporary, will be removed when user authentication is implemented.
     - data_dir: This should be set to the place you would like to keep images in your development environment.
 In Production, this will always be the $OPENSHIFT_DATA_DIR (see config/application.rb)
 - config/ABOUT.md
   - This defines the content in /welcome/about.
 It is a markdown file, which is rendered in the browser.